Leaky Gut Syndrome

 Leaky gut syndrome is said to be correlated to gas, bloating, cramping, food sensitivities, brain fog, aches and pains, and skin conditions such as eczema, dermatitis, acne, hormonal imbalances, and so on.
 While the evidence is still trying to understand the connection between hyperpermeability and health outcomes, we do know that poor digestion and malabsorption of vital nutrients can contribute to degenerative diseases, compromised immune status and nutritional deficiencies, and compromised GI barrier can result from a number of causes including:

 • Food allergen impact on bowel absorptive surfaces

 • Pathogenic bacteria, yeast or parasites and related toxic irritants

 • The use of NSAIDs and antibiotics

-Therapies target both the removal of provocative agents worsening the potential permeability, as well as managing the root to its development, all while supporting proper tight junction formation and intestinal regeneration.
-Treatment incorporates dietary modifications, as well as nutraceutical therapies when necessarily.
+Therapies target both the removal of provocative agents worsening the potential permeability, as well as managing the root of its development, all while supporting proper tight junction formation and intestinal regeneration.
+Treatment incorporates dietary modifications, as well as nutraceutical therapies when necessary.